Impact crater: History

 Daniel M. Barringer, a mining engineer, was convinced already in 1903 that the crater he owned, Meteor Crater, was of cosmic origin.
 Most geologists at the time assumed it formed as the result of a volcanic steam eruption.

 In the 1920s, the American geologist Walter H. Bucher studied a number of sites now recognized as impact craters in the United States.
 He concluded they had been created by some great explosive event, but believed that this force was probably volcanic in origin.
 However, in 1936, the geologists John D. Boon and Claude C. Albritton Jr. revisited Bucher's studies and concluded that the craters that he studied were probably formed by impacts.

 Grove Karl Gilbert suggested in 1893 that the Moon's craters were formed by large asteroid impacts.
 Ralph Baldwin in 1949 wrote that the Moon's craters were mostly of impact origin.
 Around 1960, Gene Shoemaker revived the idea.
 According to David H. Levy, Shoemaker "saw the craters on the Moon as logical impact sites that were formed not gradually, in eons, but explosively, in seconds."
-For his Ph.D. degree at Princeton University (1960), under the guidance of Harry Hammond Hess, Shoemaker studied the impact dynamics of Meteor Crater.
+For his PhD degree at Princeton University (1960), under the guidance of Harry Hammond Hess, Shoemaker studied the impact dynamics of Meteor Crater.
 Shoemaker noted that Meteor Crater had the same form and structure as two explosion craters created from atomic bomb tests at the Nevada Test Site, notably Jangle U in 1951 and Teapot Ess in 1955.
 In 1960, Edward C. T. Chao and Shoemaker identified coesite (a form of silicon dioxide) at Meteor Crater, proving the crater was formed from an impact generating extremely high temperatures and pressures.
 They followed this discovery with the identification of coesite within suevite at Nördlinger Ries, proving its impact origin.

 Armed with the knowledge of shock-metamorphic features, Carlyle S. Beals and colleagues at the Dominion Astrophysical Observatory in Victoria, British Columbia, Canada and Wolf von Engelhardt of the University of Tübingen in Germany began a methodical search for impact craters.
 By 1970, they had tentatively identified more than 50.
 Although their work was controversial, the American Apollo Moon landings, which were in progress at the time, provided supportive evidence by recognizing the rate of impact cratering on the Moon.
 Because the processes of erosion on the Moon are minimal, craters persist.
 Since the Earth could be expected to have roughly the same cratering rate as the Moon, it became clear that the Earth had suffered far more impacts than could be seen by counting evident craters.